chunksnbits/jquery-quickfit/README.md

 jquery-quickfit is for you, if:

 * you want to resize a great number of items in a short amount of time
-* can live with a small level of inaccuracy
+* you can live with a small level of inaccuracy
+* you want to autofit a single line of text

 jquery-quickfit is not for you, if:

 * you need to fit a small amount of text
 * you need a 100% accurate fit of the text into its container
+* you want to fit a paragraph of text, spanning multiple lines

 Usage
 =====